cjratcliff/ml-compiled/docs/td.rst

 The Q-function
 _________________
+Expresses the expected total reward from taking the action in the given state and following the policy thereafter.
 Also known as the action-value function.

+.. math::

+    Q^\pi(s,a) = E[R|s,a,\pi]

 Eventually converges to the optimal policy in any finite MDP.
 In its simplest form it uses tables to store values for the Q function, although this only works for very small state and action spaces.
-An off-policy learner.

-The expected total reward from taking the action in the state and following the policy thereafter.

-.. math::

-    Q^\pi(s,a) = E[R|s,a,\pi]

 Deep Q-learning
 ____________________